murata-tatsuki/ml-pfa/README.md

 The dataset is located at:
 ```/data/suehara/mldata/pfa/murata/data```

+-`tc`  : Simulation samples with a timing cut applied (late-time hits have been removed).
+-`raw` : Raw simulation data without any cuts applied.

 The dataset contains two types of simulation samples:

 Place **HDF5 (`.h5`)** files under a directory and pass that path with `train.py` `-i` / `-ii`.
 For large datasets you do not want to load entirely into memory, use `--ilc-sharded` for per-file loading (`dataset_ilc_sharded`).